-Brice Adamson, Senior Vice President – Enterprise Fleet Management, Dec.
+Brice Adamson, Executive Vice President – Enterprise Fleet Management, Dec.
 2017

 Enterprise Fleet Management is a privately-held, full-service fleet management business for companies, government agencies and organizations operating medium-sized fleets of 20 or more vehicles, as well as those seeking an alternative to employee reimbursement programs.
 Part of our total transportation solution, Enterprise Fleet Management is an affiliate of Enterprise Holdings Inc. and owned by the Taylor family of St. Louis, Mo.

-In addition, Enterprise Fleet Management operates one of the nation's largest service departments, comprising more than 100 Automotive Service Excellence (ASE)-certified technicians.
-The National Service Department has been recognized with the ASE "Blue Seal of Excellence" award for 22 consecutive years, an industry record.
+In addition, Enterprise Fleet Management operates one of the nation's largest maintenance approval facilities, comprising more than 100 Automotive Service Excellence (ASE)-certified technicians.
+The National Service Department has been awarded the ASE "Blue Seal of Excellence" for 23 consecutive years, an industry record.

 For more information about Enterprise Fleet Management, visit www.efleets.com.

 Or, to access the Enterprise Fleet Management Fact Sheet, click here.

 Related Press Releases and Recent News

 - Impact of Lifecycle Management on Light-Duty Trucks

 - Enterprise Receives Awards for Sales, Customer Service